Kaushal-Dhungel/deeplearning_exercise_from_youtube/README.md

 # deeplearning_exercise_from_youtube
-this contains the exercise i did from youtube
+this contains the exercises which i did from youtube without undrstanding fully